AuwalDhero/smarthome/README.md

 # smarthome
-A house or home which is connect will IoT devices
+A house or home which is connect with IoT devices